evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 <a href="/files/2016/04/harmonic_oscillator/02_030_javascript.html" target="_blank" class="Button">Demo</a>

-<h3 id="drawing">2.4 View page source</h2>
+### 2.4 View page source

 You probably noticed the "Demo" buttons located under the code blocks.

-* Click the demo button.
+* Click this demo button.

 <a href="/files/2016/04/harmonic_oscillator/02_030_javascript.html" target="_blank" class="Button">Demo</a>

 The button opens a web page showing the progress we've made up to this point.
 It can be also used to see the full source code we have written so far by using the **View Page Source** function of the web browser.
-In many desktop web browsers you can view the source by right clicking on the web page and selecting *View Source* option.
+In many desktop web browsers you can view the source by right clicking on the web page and selecting **View Page Source** option.